 Grimly surveying the aftermath of the recent tsunami on an Indonesian province, “Serambi” scrupulously avoids milking tragedy for easy tears or pity.
-Garin Nugroho’s snapshot wisely acknowledges that its subjects’ lives are as much in transition as they are in devastation.
-Challenging results will play better at fests than commercial settings.
+Garin Nugroho’s loosely structured, highly reflective, at times hard-to-navigate documentary snapshot wisely acknowledges that its subjects’ lives are as much in transition as they are in devastation, dwelling less on the event itself than on individual responses.
+Challenging results will play better at festivals than in commercial settings.

 Docu opens with a very brief textual recap of the massive Indian Ocean earthquake that struck early on the morning of Dec.
 26, 2004, setting in motion a series of waves that ended up killing more than 200,000 people — 131,000 of them in the Sumatran territory of Aceh alone.
 Subsequent shot of waters flooding the streets of Aceh, captured by a firsthand witness, conveys the sweeping devastation in disquieting, yet also strangely quiet, fashion.